Do you measure your lead sources?

 39% of marketers point to this as their biggest problem.

-By measuring your lead sources, your marketing team can now connect the dots on how these channels contribute to your business’ bottom line.
+By measuring and managing your lead sources, your marketing team can now connect the dots on how these channels contribute to your business’ bottom line.

 Now that you understand why it’s crucial to track and measure your lead sources, let’s take a look at which lead sources you should be measuring.